electron/electron/docs/api/menu.md

 * `action` String

 Sends the `action` to the first responder of application.
 This is used for emulating default macOS menu behaviors.
-Usually you would just use the [`role`](menu-item.md#roles) property of a [`MenuItem`](menu-item.md).
+Usually you would use the [`role`](menu-item.md#roles) property of a [`MenuItem`](menu-item.md).

 See the [macOS Cocoa Event Handling Guide](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/EventOverview/EventArchitecture/EventArchitecture.html#//apple_ref/doc/uid/10000060i-CH3-SW7)